SHEA recognizes outstanding infectious diseases fellows

 Matifadza (Mati) Hlatshwayo, MD presents at Pulmonary Research Day

-Mati Hlatshway, MD 2nd year fellow, presented a poster entitled “Risks for COPD in HIV-infected Individuals Using Symptom-Based Scores and Spirometry” at the Pulmonary Research Day on March 9, 2017 hosted by Washington University School of Medicine Division of Pulmonary and Critical Care Medicine.
+Mati Hlatshway, MD, second year fellow, presented a poster entitled “Risks for COPD in HIV-infected Individuals Using Symptom-Based Scores and Spirometry” at the Pulmonary Research Day on March 9, 2017, hosted by Washington University School of Medicine Division of Pulmonary and Critical Care Medicine.
 Pulmonary Research Day is a half-day conference developed to showcase and promote […]

-Jason P. Burnham, MD, receives Jonathon Freeman Award
+Jason P. Burnham, MD, receives Jonathan Freeman Award

 Jane O’Halloran, MD, 1st year fellow receives CROI